Front View of -45 deg. Forward swept wing with inboard split flaps deflected 60 deg. In NACA Ames 40x80 foot Wind Tunnel.

 2024 Total Solar Eclipse

-Miranda (9) and Cameron Dyal view a partial solar eclipse in Washington, DC, Monday, April 8, 2024.
+People are seen viewing the partial solar eclipse from NASA Langley Research Center in Hampton, VA, Monday, April 8, 2024.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
-Photo Credit: (NASA/Denny Henry)
+Photo Credit: (NASA/Ryan Hill)